-- A capital bond in the amount of \$219.12 million was approved by voters in April of 2012.
-This package of capital improvements spans nearly 8 years and is essential to ensure critical repairs and maintenance/replacement of District facilities. - In 2014-15, nine vehicle maintenance technicians completed 3,000+ work orders on school buses driven more than 1,400,000 miles and other District vehicles driven more than 325,000 miles.
-The Transportation Department's last three vehicle safety inspections by the State showed exemplary results with State safety standards. - A computerized work order system allows building staff to submit work orders on line.
+- A Capital Bond in the amount of \$533.5 million was approved by voters in April of 2016.
+The package provided four new schools, the property for the new buildings, and complete rebuild of one middle school.
+This also included modernization of six elementary schools and will reduce needed critical repairs and maintenance/replacement of District facilities over time. - In 2018, the District passed a Critical Repairs levy.
+The levy provides ongoing funding for technology and critical repairs projects running from 2019-2022.
+Progress on all capital projects is provided via monthly reports to the Board as part of the Budget Status report as well as presentations monthly to the Board in open public meeting. - An updated and detailed capital projects website also provides information. - In 2018-19, ten vehicle maintenance technicians completed 3,300+ work orders on school buses driven more than 1,400,000 miles and other District vehicles driven more than 350,000 miles.
+The Transportation Department's last five vehicle safety inspections by the State showed exemplary results with State safety standards. - A computerized work order system allows building staff to submit work orders on line.
 The Department plans and schedules preventive maintenance and work order status is tracked electronically.
-97+% of the nearly 6,000 work orders submitted during the monitoring period were completed by a staff of 20 technical tradesmen. - The Transportation Department uses an electronic data base system to manage maintenance of the school bus fleet and District motor pool.
+97+% of the over 6,000+ work orders submitted during the monitoring period were completed by a staff of 23 technical tradespeople. - The Transportation Department uses an electronic data base system to manage maintenance of the school bus fleet and District motor pool.
 The system receives vehicle usage information from drivers when they refuel.
 The fuel pump operating system updates the data base electronically and alerts the motor pool manager when service is due.
-Vehicles are inspected and serviced at least every 3,000 miles. - We employ a grounds crew of 14 people to maintain nearly 500 acres. - Additionally in the spring of 2015, the District convened a 2016 Bond Feasibility Committee in order to provide a recommendation to the Superintendent for a potential capital bond measure.
-The Superintendent has provided his recommendation to the Board of Directors.
-This proposal if it moves forward and is ultimately successful provides four new schools, the property for the new buildings, and major remodels and expansions to several other current facilities. - 4.
+Vehicles are inspected and serviced at least every 3,000 miles. - We employ a grounds crew of 17 people to maintain nearly 500+ acres. - 4.
 The Superintendent shall not unnecessarily expose the organization, its Board or staff to claims of liability.